 - Students who apply but have not yet completed the Foundation Courses (CD 280, CD 290, and CD 347) may be admitted but must complete the Foundation Courses prior to beginning the fall semester.

 How to Apply

 All application materials must be submitted to C.J.
 Martin (email@example.com) no later than February 15 for consideration for acceptance to the program.
 Application materials include:

-- Completed Department Application - Click here to access application for students admitted to WKU prior to Fall 2015
+- Completed Department Application - Click here to access application.

-- Documentation of highest ACT or SAT score (if admitted to WKU Fall 2015 and after) - Acceptable documentation includes: High school transcript with ACT/SAT score or copy of official ACT/SAT score report
+- Documentation of highest ACT or SAT score - Acceptable documentation includes: High school transcript with ACT/SAT score or copy of official ACT/SAT score report

 - Transfer students must also apply and be accepted to WKU prior to applying to the department.
 Click here to apply online now.

 Applicants will be notified of acceptance decisions in mid-late March.
 For questions regarding application process please contact Leisa Hutchison at firstname.lastname@example.org